funkybob/django-nap/docs/datamapper/index.rst

         '''
         The self argument refers to the object we bind to the DataMapper when we construct it.
-It DOES NOT refer to the instance of an instance of the UserMapper.
+It DOES NOT refer to the instance of the UserMapper.
         '''
         @datamapper.field
         def name(self):